Definitive guide

 2. 10.5% of marketers in the United Kingdom said they had spent their marketing budget on offline media.

 Any advertising utilizing conventional offline media, such as television, billboards, and radio, is offline marketing.
-In contrast to online marketing, which uses media sources that are accessible online, offline media doesn’t always require an internet connection to run a campaign properly.
+In contrast to online marketing, which uses media sources that are accessible online, offline media don’t always require an internet connection to run a campaign properly.

 Traditional offline media channels are still significant, even though many advertisers concentrate on digital marketing and advertising.
 Knowing which offline strategies are still effective and allocating a portion of the advertising budget are the keys to offline media optimization.